|

 AMIDIO:

-Variant of Spanish Emidio,
+Variant spelling of Spanish Emidio,

 meaning "demigod; half-god."